codefortulsa/oscn/README.md

 oscn > Python package source to provide an api for retrieving and parsing case records.

 scripts > Python scripts showing use of the oscn package
-- example.py: demostrates use of the request Case and Caselist
+- example.py: demonstrates use of the request Case and Caselist
 - retrieve-counts.py: saves a list of all counts for a list of counties and years
 - find-counts.py: saves a list of counts passing a test for a list of counties and years
 - soup_test.py: a stub for testing parsing attempts using BeautifulSoup